Boorclark/Mold-Sensor/README.md

 6. Now, you have access to the data that the embedded system has collected over the period of time.
 7. Interpret data
 ## Data Analysis
-The following data is from 7 hours inside a vent in [A berea dorm]
+The following data is from 7 hours inside a vent in Anna Smith Residence Hall

 * Average Humidity: 71.3% (Mold grows usually at above 70%)
-* Average Temperature: 18.2 Celsius (Spores require 10-16 Celsius)
+* Average Temperature: 18.2 Celsius (Mold usually requires 25-30°C)
 * Average Air Quality: 99.07 μg/m3 (Especially poor air quality is 150 μg/m3)

 ![image_720](https://user-images.githubusercontent.com/78548914/227698277-6f2ffdf5-6b34-43bc-9671-e6f454e2b445.png)